 In this experiment, a Nb/AlOx/Nb tunnel junction is used to investigate the I-V characteristic of a superconducting tunnel junction.
 The SIS tunnel junction is fabricated on a small quartz substrate and integrated into a superconducting high frequency circuit, which is designed for matching the impedance of the SIS junction to the waveguide from which the millimeter wave high frequency signal is coupled in.
 The substrate is integrated into a (20 x 20 x 10 mm) mixer block.
 The DC contacts (four-probe sensing) and superconducting magnets for the suppression of the Josephson effects are integrated in the mixer block.
-The mixer block itself is mounted on a dipstick, which can be dipped into a helium cryostat for the measurements at 4.2 K. The DC contacts (rack-mounted bias supply box) via a multi-pole measurement cable.
+The mixer block itself is mounted on a dipstick, which can be dipped into a helium cryostat for the measurements at 4.2 K. The DC contacts are connected with thin wires that run through the dipstick and are connected to the main electronics (rack-mounted bias supply box) via a multi-pole measurement cable.
 A diode for temperature measurement is installed in the head of the dipstick right next to the mixer block.
 The RF radiation is generated by a local oscillator (Gunn diode + Schottky diode frequency multiplier) and coupled in with a waveguide.